victornnamdii/weavesocks-infrastructure/aws/README.md

 - I didn't need an IPv6 CIDR block, so i set **assign_generated_ipv6_cidr_block** to false.

-The VPC's id was then outputted so it could be used by other modules in this infrastructure.
+The ID for the VPC is then outputted from [modules/vpc/outputs.tf](./modules/vpc/outputs.tf) so other modules in the infrastructure can use it.

 ### Internet Gateways

-The EKS Cluster would require communication with the internet, so i had to add an `Internet Gateway` (IGW) to my VPC.
+The EKS Cluster would require inbound and outbound traffic to the internet, so i had to add an `Internet Gateway` (IGW) to my VPC.
 The IGW enables communication between instances in the VPC and the internet.
 It serves as a bridge between the VPC and the external network.

 The configuration for the IGW can be found at [modules/igw/main.tf](./modules/igw/main.tf).

 - The outputted VPC id from the `vpc` module is connected to the Internet Gateway through `vpc_id` so the Internet gateway can be linked to the VPC created.

-The IGW's id was then outputted so it could be used by other modules in this infrastructure.
+The IDs for the IGWs is then outputted from [modules/igw/outputs.tf](./modules/igw/outputs.tf) so other modules in the infrastructure can use them.

 ### Subnets

 Private and Public Subnets were created to help with routing and controlling the flow of traffic between dufferent parts of the VPC's network.
 They were created in two different availability zones to enhance the EKS' availability and fault tolerance in case one availability zone is down.

-The configuration for the IGW can be found at [modules/subnets/main.tf](./modules/subnets/main.tf).
+The configuration for the Subnets can be found at [modules/subnets/main.tf](./modules/subnets/main.tf).

 - The outputted VPC id from the `vpc` module is connected to all subnets through `vpc_id` so the subnets can be linked to the VPC created.